 There are several resources that you can use to search for funding.

-- Pivot, a tool to connect researchers with funding opportunities and potential collaborators
+- Funding Institutional, a tool to connect researchers with funding opportunities.

 - Foundation Directory Online, a directory of private funding sources

 - Agency-specific Sites, which are useful when you know who you would like to target

 - Accessing RSS Feeds, which can provide target funding opportunities directly to your email

 - Additional Resources for finding funding